phac-nml/quasitools/docs/aacoverage.md

 quasitools aacoverage [options] <BAM file> <reference file> <bed file>
 ```

-## Options
+## Arguments

 ### BAM File

-A [BAM file](https://samtools.github.io/hts-specs/SAMv1.pdf) (.bam) of sequences aligned to a related reference.
+A [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) file (.bam) of sequences aligned to a related reference.
 A BAM index file (.bai) is also required and should be named the same as the BAM file, with the extension instead changed from ".bam" to ".bai".

 ### Reference File